 The development would expose 1,600 feet of branch sewers which had to be removed.
 There were a further 2,290 feet of redundant sewers less than four feet below the new surface which also went.
 There were a further 1,495 feet of redundant sewers at an average depth of 17 feet below the new ground level, which were left in place.
 But they were filled with gravel and walled up at 20 foot intervals.

-They kept two main sewers from pre-War times.
-One London County Council sewer ran under Redcross Street and Fore Street – essentially the route from Frobisher Crescent under the lake and then under Andrewes House to Fore Street.
-It was very deep and was left in place for continued use.
-It ran under the existing railway and the new railway line was also built above it.
+Two main sewers from pre-War times were to be retained.
+One was a London County Council main sewer which ran under Redcross Street and Fore Street – essentially the route from Frobisher Crescent under the lake and then under Andrewes House to Fore Street.
+This was left in place for continued use.
+It was very deep.
+In fact, it was below the existing railway and the new railway line was also built above it.